 Revered as one of the most important features of Catalan identity, this tradition is listed in UNESCO’s Representative List of Intangible Cultural Heritage of Humanity.

-Where to see it: Go to Plaça de Sant Jaume to see the best and biggest human towers.
-Get there as early as possible as it fills up very quickly.
-Don’t clap, whistle or gasp until the last child, the ‘enxaneta’, reaches the top of the tower and raises her/her arm to signify its completion.
+Tip: Don’t clap, whistle or gasp until the last child, the ‘enxaneta’, reaches the top of the tower and raises his/her arm to signify its completion.

 Check out my guide (below) for my top picks – everything from budget beds to all out luxury.